dmulyalin/ttp_templates/README.md

 This repository contains a collection of [TTP](https://github.com/dmulyalin/ttp) templates.

-If you was able to solve some problem using TTP and feel that your work can be useful to other people, feel free to raise an issue or submit pull request to include your template in this repository.
+If you solved a problem using TTP and feel that your work can be useful to other people, feel free to raise an issue or submit pull request to include your template(s) in this repository.

 ## Sample usage